adams85/bundling/README.md

 ### Planned features

-- css imports inlining (currently less bundles can be used as a workaround)
+- css imports inlining (currently less or sass bundles can be used as a workaround)
-- change tracking of css / less imports ?
+- change tracking of css / less / sass imports ?
 - html bundling ?

 ### TODO